model-checking/cbmc-starter-kit/src/cbmc_starter_kit/template-for-repository/proofs/README.md

 One Makefile describes the basic workflow for building and running proofs:

 * Makefile.common:
-    * make: builds the goto binary, does the cbmc property checking and coverage checking, and builds the final report.
   * make goto: builds the goto binary
   * make result: does cbmc property checking
   * make coverage: does cbmc coverage checking
   * make report: builds the final report

+Running `make` or `make report` builds the final report.
+Running `make report-no-coverage` builds the final report but without checking coverage.
+Coverage checking can be slow, and it is usually not interesting until after the issues raised by property checking have been resolved.

 Three included Makefiles describe project-specific settings and can override definitions in Makefile.common: